Skewnart/kvault-front/README.md

-# Pass Manager (front edition)
+# K-Vault (front edition)

-Passmanager README file will come with its 1st major version.
+K-Vault README file will come with its 1st major version.<br>
 See you soon !